avivace/ror2-server/README.md

 # See container output with:
 docker logs -f ror2-server

-# Open console in RoR
+# Open console in RoR on Linux from CLI
 wmctrl -R Risk && xdotool key ctrl+alt+grave
 ```